Math Placement Exams

 - The third exception is if you need Math 101/102 (Contemporary Mathematics/Introduction to Data Science), you will not need to take the placement test.
 You can enroll at a later date to take it if you switch majors and want to take a math course other than Math 101/102

-- The fifth exception is you have taken a PROCTORED Accuplacer test at another institution within the last year.
-SIUC will not accept any printed ACCUPLACER scores.
+- The fifth exception is you have taken a PROCTORED Accuplacer test within the last 2 years.
+SIUC will not accept any printed ACCUPLACER scores from the student.
 SIU will only accept scores that are sent through your ACCUPLACER account portal.
 Step-by-Step directions can be found in the link below.

 How does the Accuplacer Work?

-- Applicants who are not able to test at Testing Services (located in Morris Library) can complete the remote ACCUPLACER* test request form to arrange for testing at a remote location.
+- Applicants who are not able to test at Testing Services (located in Morris Library) can complete the Register at Another Testing Center to arrange for testing at a remote location.

 - To find a remote Facility near your location, please go to the ACCUPLACER Student Portal , enter the required fields and the ZIP/Postal Code to search for a test center in your area.